About SOAP and Web Services

 Add a web client to a production.
 You can use a tool to generate a business operation and the proxy client classes, given the existing WSDL document of the web service you want to use.
 The InterSystems IRIS web client invokes the external web service via the InterSystems IRIS SOAP outbound adapter and a generated proxy client class.

-See the Creating Web Services and Web Clients book in the documentation set for information on the specific standards followed by InterSystems product support for SOAP and web services, including WSDL limitations.
+See Creating Web Services and Web Clients for information on the specific standards followed by InterSystems product support for SOAP and web services, including WSDL limitations.

 InterSystems IRIS Support for Web Services

 You can provide a SOAP-enabled front end for your production.
 To do so, you create an production web service, which is both a web service and a business service.
 Internally, your web methods generally receive SOAP request messages, use them to create and send request messages as needed within the production, receive the response messages, and use them to create SOAP response messages.

 To enable you to create a production web service, InterSystems IRIS provides the base production web service class (EnsLib.SOAP.ServiceOpens in a new tab), as well as supporting classes in the %SOAP and %XML packages.

 InterSystems IRIS provides powerful, built-in support for web services.
 The base production web service class does the following for you:

 Unpacks SOAP messages, converts data to InterSystems IRIS representation, and invokes the corresponding method, which sends a request message to a destination inside the production.